BaseMax/JokeGraphQLTS/README.md

 - `addComment`: Adds a comment to a joke.
 - `activateComment`: Activates a comment.
 Requires admin authentication.
 - `deactivateComment`: Deactivates a comment.
 Requires admin authentication.
+- `registerUser`: Registers a new user in the system.
+- `rateJoke`: Rates a joke with a given score (e.g., 1-5 stars).
+- `updateUserProfile`: Updates the profile information for a user.
+- `deleteUser`: Deletes a user from the system.
+- `addCategory`: Adds a new category for jokes.
+- `editCategory`: Edits the details of an existing category.
+- `deleteCategory`: Deletes a category from the system.
+- `addTagToJoke`: Adds a tag to a joke for better categorization.
+- `removeTagFromJoke`: Removes a tag from a joke.
+- `getPopularTags`: Retrieves the most popular tags used for jokes.

 Please note that the likeJoke, addComment, activateComment, and deactivateComment mutations require user authentication.